Saudi Arabia is one of the most enigmatic places to visit in the Middle East.

 Day 2.
 Jeddah

 After breakfast at the hotel, we will start our city tour of the coastal town of Jeddah.
+Its rich history unfolds through centuries of maritime commerce, cultural diversity, and the enduring legacy of its architectural marvels, standing as a testament to its pivotal role as a vibrant port city at the crossroads of global trade.
 Among the places that we will visit is King Fahd's Fountain - the highest fountain in the world, the historical quarter of Jeddah Al-Balad, famous for its old Ottoman houses, mostly constructed from coral and reinforced with wood, the Altaybat Museum (Abdul Rauf Khalil Art Museum), which houses endless collections of arts, ethnography and archaeology artifacts.
 Overnight in a hotel in Jeddah.
 B/-/-

 Day 3.
 Jeddah - Medina